Peter-Stewart/Peter-Stewart.github.io/_posts/2022-05-19-gaussian-process-occupancy-tutorial.md

 We assume that a site stays in one state (occupied or not) for the duration of the study, i.e. that there is a *single season*.
 You can also get multi-season or dynamic occupancy models which assume that the state may change, but I'm not going to cover those here.

 We're often interested in modelling $\psi$ as a function of one or more covariates, for instance because we want to know the effect of some environmental variable on occupancy.
-It's important to note that it is very important to consider the purpose of the model (inference or prediction) when deciding on which covariates to put in the model - this is covered by [my recent preprint]([Model Selection in Occupancy Models: Inference versus Prediction | bioRxiv](https://www.biorxiv.org/content/10.1101/2022.03.01.482466v2)).
+It's important to note that it is very important to consider the purpose of the model (inference or prediction) when deciding on which covariates to put in the model - this is covered by [my recent preprint](https://www.biorxiv.org/content/10.1101/2022.03.01.482466v2).
 We can add covariates in a standard logistic regression format, for example for a single covariate $X$:

 $$
 logit(\psi_{i}) = ln(\frac{\psi}{1-\psi}) = \alpha + \beta_{X}X_{i}